Dee Dee Blanchard Shared This With Other Perpetrators Of Munchausen By Proxy

 From Adora in Sharp Objects to Paula in Everything, Everything, Mrs. Collins in The Sixth Sense to Dee Dee in The Act, it seems like Munchausen by proxy is everywhere in pop culture.
-But the latest TV show to feature the creepy mother trope, The Act on Hulu, (no word on whether it's getting a UK release yet) is based on a bizarre story about a real mother and daughter duo, Dee Dee (played by Patricia Arquette) and Gypsy Rose Blanchard (played by Joey King).
+But the latest TV show to feature the creepy mother trope, The Act on Hulu, is based on a bizarre story about a real mother and daughter duo, Dee Dee (played by Patricia Arquette) and Gypsy Rose Blanchard (played by Joey King).

 Advertisement